 What is a Grocery Store Anchored Shopping Center?

 In commercial real estate investment, a grocery store anchored retail center is one where the “anchor” tenant is a grocery store that leases the majority of the available space.
 Often, the grocery store is surrounded by other tenants – like a dry cleaner or sandwich shop – whose businesses benefit from the traffic generated by the grocery store.

-Our West Market Street Station property in Akron, Ohio is a good example of a grocery store anchored retail center.
-It has 54,166 square feet of Gross Leasable Area and it is anchored by a Whole Foods grocery store who leases 30,173 SF or 56% of the total space.
-Whole Foods is supported by tenants like OrangeTheory Fitness, LuluLemon, and Moe’s Southwest Grill who attempt to convert the grocery store traffic into sales for themselves.
+Our West Market Street Station property in Akron, Ohio, is a good example of a grocery store anchored retail center.
+It has 54,166 square feet of Gross Leasable Area and is anchored by a Whole Foods grocery store that leases 30,173 SF, or 56% of the total space.
+Whole Foods is supported by tenants like OrangeTheory Fitness, LuluLemon, and Moe’s Southwest Grill, who attempt to convert the grocery store traffic into sales for themselves.

 What is a Cap Rate?

-The cap rate is a financial metric that is used to measure the potential return on a commercial real estate investment and it is calculated as a property’s Net Operating Income (NOI) divided by its purchase price/value.
+The cap rate, or capitalization rate, is a financial metric that is used to measure the potential return on a commercial real estate investment.
+Cap rate is calculated as a property’s Net Operating Income (NOI) divided by its purchase price/value.